West Hollywood, California: Arts and culture

 The West Hollywood Book Fair has been held in the fall since 2001.
 Past participants have included Andrew McCarthy, Deepak Chopra, and Rocco DiSpirito.

 Frontrunners LGBT Pride Run is a 5 km/10 km run/walk held on the Sunday morning of LGBT Pride.

 The City of West Hollywood sponsors pet appreciation days including walks throughout the year, which have in the past featured pet psychics and dog activities.
 During Halloween, the week before October 31, animals can participate in a costume contest in West Hollywood Park.
 West Hollywood is near Runyon Canyon Park's hiking trail and dog park in Hollywood.

 The Elton John AIDS Foundation Academy Awards Party has traditionally been held at the Pacific Design Center.
 It is a multimillion-dollar fundraiser for the foundation.

 West Hollywood has many ongoing programs to celebrate the arts and culture of the city.
 The literary community is acknowledged with the year-round author series WeHo Reads, featuring new and noteworthy authors at the West Hollywood Library with a full-day literary event each fall.
 An annual PowPow is presented by AIDS Project Los Angeles Red Circle Project and the City of West Hollywood.
 This event, held at Plummer Park promotes HIV awareness and prevention among the Native communities and features dance, music, food, and educational resources.

 West Hollywood inaugurated the first City Poet, Steven Reigns, during the regular City Council meeting on October 6, 2014.

 Pickle Drag Queen became West Hollywood's first drag laureate on International Drag Day, July 16, 2023.

 LGBTQ community

-Approximately forty percent of the population identifies as lesbian, gay, bisexual or transgender.
-West Hollywood has become one of the world's top gay vacation spots for LGBTQ travelers and is at the center of gay California nightlife, including spas, shopping, and dining.
+West Hollywood is the epicenter of LGBT culture in Los Angeles County.
+Approximately 40% of the population in the city identifies as lesbian, gay, bisexual or transgender.
+West Hollywood has become one of the world's top gay vacation spots for LGBTQ travelers and is at the center of Southern California gay culture, including nightlife, spas, shopping, and dining.

 The city maintains expansive historical records of the LGBTQ community.
 The West Hollywood Library has an extensive collection of LGBTQ records, literature, and history, including the June L. Mazer Lesbian Archives, and the Ron Shipton HIV Information Center.
 According to an LA Times article, the ONE Archives Gallery and Museum is the first museum in Southern California exclusively dedicated to gay history.

 In 2018, America's first city-wide Bi Pride event was held in West Hollywood.